hashim541/gsheetdb/README.md

 Welcome to the documentation for using Google Sheets as a Database API.
 This guide will walk you through the setup and usage of this API, allowing you to leverage Google Sheets as a Database for your applications.

+## Step 1: Create an account
+First you need to create an account.
+[Create Now](https://hashim541.github.io/gsheetdb/register)

-## Step 1: Get API Key
+## Step 2: Get API Key

 Before using the Google Sheet as a Database API, you need to obtain an API key.
 This key will be used to authenticate your requests to the API.
-You can find your API key in the documentation dashboard at [Documentation](https://localhost:3000/dashboard/documentation).
+You can find your API key in the documentation dashboard at [Documentation](https://hashim541.github.io/gsheetdb/dashboard/documentation).
 Follow the provided instructions to retrieve your API key.

-## Step 2: Setup Your Spreadsheet
+## Step 3: Setup Your Spreadsheet

 To use Google Sheets as a database, you need to set up your spreadsheet correctly.
 Follow the instructions below to ensure your spreadsheet is properly configured: